Student Success Center: Academic Support Services

 The Student Success Center is that area of the College dedicated to supporting students’ academic experiences.
-To achieve that, there are several offices responsible for identifying, assisting, referring and/or providing educational support to any student desirous of their services.
-The Student Success Center is comprised of the Academic Advisement Office, including International Student Advisement Services, the NYS Arthur O. Eve Higher Education Opportunity Program Office (a/k/a/ HEOP), the Student Access Office (for students with documented disabilities), and the Counseling Center.
+To achieve that, several offices responsible for identifying, assisting, referring and/or providing educational support to any student desirous of their services are available.
+The Dean of Students Office is located in the Student Success Center and oversees assistance with academic advisement, including International Student Advisement Services, the NYS Arthur O. Eve Higher Education Opportunity Program Office (HEOP), the Student Access Office & Disability Services, and the Counseling Center.
 The Student Success Center is open Monday through Friday, 9 a.m. to 5 p.m.

 Academic planning and advisement are an integral part of the ongoing educational process at Five Towns College.
 It begins as soon as a student is accepted.
 Each student is assigned to a faculty member or a full- time academic advisor who serves as the student’s Academic Advisor.
 Conferences with Academic Advisors provide opportunities for students to discuss course offerings, plan their schedules, review programs and assess their academic progress.